feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

   <details>
     <summary>If you get stuck, check the answer-box.</summary>

   On no, only if you get stuck!!
 First try to find the answer yourself!

   </details>

+- Download the tutorial data in your terminal.
+Type the following in your terminal

+    wget Data.zip

 ## Why would we use the Terminal / shell in the first place?